KEDGE Business School

 The Bordeaux area has also traditionally been known for offering a warm welcome and for enjoying life.
 The city has become famous down the centuries through its wines, its cooking, and also through the great works of many who have been inspired by the region.
 Students are attracted to the beaches of the Atlantic Ocean: Lacanau, the Arcachon Basin, Biscarosse and all the Landes coast where many surfing competitions are held.

+In 2013 BEM joined EUROMED Management to create a hybrid business school, KEDGE Business School in beautiful Bordeaux.
+You may see this brand throughout the marketing materials.
 All exchange students will attend an orientation session prior to the start of the semester.
 Students will have the opportunity to gain information about their term abroad.
-Learn more about this program on the BEM Exchange Student Webpage or on the BEM Fact Sheet.

 This program is an exchange program, offering many classes in English in additional to the local language.
 Students will take class with local French students as well as students from all over the world earning their full degree or studying abroad at KEDGE.
 This is an academically rigorous program and also requires students to adjust to a new educational model.
 Courses typically include only a final exam / project on which the entire course grade is based.
 To learn more about KEDGE as an exchange student, please view their KEDGE Business School Fact sheet 2018-2019 and their International Student Handbook.

 View the Pre-Approved KEDGE Course Equivalencies to learn how KEDGE classes transfer to USD.
 NOTE: Core curriculum designations on this list pertain to OLD core only.

 Courses are offered on a different academic schedule.
 Students may select up to two classes per class Cycle.
 Each Cycle is approximately 4 weeks in length.
 Students are required to choose Intermediate Level courses and must receive special approval to take an Advanced Level course.
 Courses are offered in both English and French.